bridgesense/lampready/README.md

 **DB_IS_MAGENTO or DB_IS_WORDPRESS**
 If the database is Magento or Wordpress, you will want to set this option to "yes".
-The script will update the core_config_data or wp_config table to match this script's config.vm.hostname and SUB_DOMAIN settings.
+For Magento 2 set this option to "2".
+The script will update the appropriate tables to match this script's config.vm.hostname and SUB_DOMAIN settings.
 For typical installations no manual fiddling should be necessary.

 **DB_NAME, DB_USER and DB_PASS**